ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-model.md

 |};
 ```

-The join entity `CarUser` contains two fields of type `EntityType` that refer to the two entities in the relationship.
-The join entity should contain two fields of type `EntityType` that refer to the two entities in the relationship.
-The foreign key field names will be `userId`, `carId` in the `CarUser` table, which refers to the identity field of the `User` table and `Car` table.
+The `CarUser` `join` entity contains two fields of the EntityType` that refer to the two entities in the relationship.
+ The foreign key field names will be `userId`, and `carId` in the `CarUser` table, which refer to the identity field of the `User` and `Car` tables.